kevinl03/kevinl03/README.md

  🔒 Passionate about cryptography in the field of theoretical computing 🔒

  ⚽ Soccer and Skiing are my favourite sports.
-Started when I was 4 years old ⚽
+I started when I was 4 years old ⚽
 ```

 <h2 align="center">👨‍💻 Top Repositories 👨‍💻</h2>